2026 RBC Heritage Guide

 - Lawn chair (check tickets & access for permitted items)

-- Umbrella and rain jacket if weather permits
+- Umbrella and rain jacket if the weather permits

 Food & Drinks